Often called the Urban Yogi, I am a Yoga teacher, international DJ, Seriousblack and solo mother. After 25 years, I still refer to myself as student.

 I learned important lessons in the basement, that summer that live on in my practice and teaching today.
 It was self check, a stripping of the ego a burst of light.

 Today I work at blending the alchemy of my own practice with my years of studentship.
 I did not aim to teach, yet allowed the practice to resonate from me, letting awareness blend with movement and breath.
-Over the years, I developed a style that integrates the breath based flow of Ashtanga and the precision of Iyengar into a deep and transformative mind/body experience.
+Over the years, I developed a style that integrates the breath based flow of Ashtanga and the precision of Iyengar into a deep, transformative and integrative mind/body experience.
 My practices are dynamically focused classes that force you into the present moment, using a bit of urban vernacular.
-In 2019, she named one of the first Global ambassadors for Lole.
+In 2019, I was named one of the first Global ambassadors for Lole.

 I spend my time parenting, embracing the chaos of life, teaching, training and making music between Montreal, LA, and Europe.